moaazsidat/static-site-webpack-ejs/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Todo
-- [ ] Cleanup wrapper code
+- [ ] cleanup wrapper code
-- [ ] Cleanup repo
+- [ ] cleanup repo
-- [ ] Which templates should be generated as pages, and which one are ignored from the static build
+- [ ] which templates should be generated as pages, and which one are ignored from the static build
+- [ ] finer control over which file formats
+- [ ] finer control over paths to inspect